 Bringing a Criminal Injury Compensation Claim

-Compensation from the Offender.
+Compensation from the Offender

 Criminal Injuries Compensation Tribunal

-The Criminal Injuries Compensation Tribunal is a statutory scheme which provides compensation for victims of violent crime; for those injured while trying to prevent a crime; and the families of deceased crime victims.
+The Criminal Injuries Compensation Tribunal is a statutory compensation scheme for victims of violent crime; for those injured while trying to prevent a crime; and for the families of deceased crime victims.

-- Persons who sustained a personal injury* attempting to prevent a reported violent crime or in attempting to save someone’s life.
+- Persons who sustained a personal injury* attempting to prevent a reported violent crime, or in attempting to save someone’s life.

 - Dependents of a victim who has died due to a violent crime.